Why should you learn German? The real question is, why not?

-There are plenty of Career Options for Foreign Language Teachers.
-If you have a flair for teaching, you can try as a German teacher in School, Lecturer in Colleges and Universities, Corporate trainer in various enterprises, Online teaching classes and German faculty in any Institute.
+If you have a flair for teaching, you can try as a German teacher in School.
+You can also work as a college lecturer, a corporate trainer in various enterprises, online teaching classes, and German faculty in any institute.

 2. Translator & Interpreter